Know the Art of Celebrity

 Do the following names mean anything to you?
 Greg Norman, Nicole Kidman, Barry & Robin Gibb, Elle McPherson, Kylie Minogue, Hugh Jackman, Luc Longley, Pat Rafter, Keith Urban?
 Obviously all well-known Australian celebrities (sport, music, movies, etc.), but you may be very surprised if you care to do a little research, to find that they have made most of their multi millions from their "business side".
 OK, so it may be difficult to achieve these lofty heights, but the same basic principles can be applied to your business marketing.

 Here are just some of the things you can do to achieve your own (comfortable) level of celebrity status.

 - Leisure is Business: Become associated with leisure events, including sporting, music, arts, etc. As these can be rather expensive options, the previously mentioned marketing plan will obviously need to include due diligence on the return on investment.
-But there are usually all manner of budgets for promoting yourself with leisure activities – everything from being the event's major sponsor to buying a small corner ad in the official program (to becoming the "official" coffee provider – with branding of course).
+But there are usually all manner of budgets for promoting yourself with leisure activities – everything from being the event's major sponsor to buying a small corner ad in the official program (to becoming the "official" coffee provider – you’re branding of course).

-- Network Everything: Social media in the "virtual" world is a must nowadays, from the more well-known outlets such as Facebook, LinkedIn, and Twitter, to the specialist blog sites where you can find a "ready-made" market of people that share common interests.
+- Network Everything: Social media in the "virtual" world is a must nowadays, from the more well-known outlets such as Facebook, LinkedIn and Twitter, to the specialist blog sites where you can find a "ready-made" market of people that share common interests.
 Of course there is also the "real" world aspect of networking, where you can shake hands and share real spoken words with similar minded people.
 These can range from social / sporting clubs, to business associations.
-Of course, subtle business promotion is your intent in both of these worlds, as the more you become well known in here, the more people will come to know about your business.
+Of course, subtle business promotion is your intent in both of these worlds, as the more you become well known, the more people will come to know about your business.